 Lac Seul First Nation’s geographical location is in Northwestern Ontario, approximately 38 kilometers northwest of Sioux Lookout.
 Total membership population is at 3,452 based on INAC’s May 2017 records.
-Thirty percent of the membership are on reserve residents.
+Thirty percent of the memberships are on reserve residents.

 Lac Seul First Nation is distinct because it is the only First Nation in the Sioux Lookout District with four ( 4 ) communities.
-They are Kejick Bay, Canoe River and Whitefish Bay located on the north shores of the Lac Seul Watershed System and Frenchman’s Head on the Lost Lake is part of the English River System.
+Kejick Bay, Canoe River and Whitefish Bay are located on the north shores of the Lac Seul Watershed System and Frenchman’s Head on the Lost Lake is part of the English River System.

 Lac Seul First Nation’s four communities have modern infrastructures with medical clinics, schools, recreational facilities, a full police service, band administrative offices and warehouse buildings, churches, a water treatment plant and ground water supply units, tourist camps and a few small businesses.
 Each community, expect Canoe River, has access to hydro, running water and communication services.
 The nearby town of Sioux Lookout serves as the main centre for commerce and government services but does not limit the people from traveling and doing business elsewhere.

 To lead Obishikokaang Nation in becoming a strong, vibrant, and self-sufficient community where the needs of all members are respected.